Flush With Cash And Growing Backlog, Gulf Island Fabrication Positioned For Success

 As of March 31, 2017, GIFI reported cash and cash equivalents of $34.7 million ($2.33 per share) and no long-term debt.
 Historically, the company has maintained a debt-free balance sheet, having been in debt only once in the past twenty quarterly periods.
 The company maintains a revolving credit facility, the terms of which were recently renegotiated, on which it carries no balance.
 In February 2016, management announced a dividend cut, from $0.10 per quarter to $0.01 per quarter, to conserve cash amid uncertain market conditions.
 Current cash levels are commensurate with those reported over the trailing twenty quarters, which average $35.7 million.

 GIFI held assets for sale of approximately $110.5 million as of March 31, 2017, largely represented by the divestiture of its South Texas fabrication facilities.
-Revenue produced by operations at this location in the first quarter was de minims, and no further depreciation expenses will be assessed again the property or equipment held there; in fact, GIFI will realize a decrease of approximately $1 million in quarterly carrying cost upon sale.
+Revenue produced by operations at this location in the first quarter was de minims, and no further depreciation expenses will be assessed against the property or equipment held there; in fact, GIFI will realize a decrease of approximately $1 million in quarterly carrying cost upon sale.
 Management has publicly stated that there are several potential buyers with interest in this land and machinery.
 Global Value Investment Corp anticipates that GIFI will realize approximately $80 million on the sale, net of taxes.
 Deliberations on the use of said cash, if and when a sale is consummated, are ongoing.
 The company may consider an acquisition; David Schorlemer, who was brought on as CFO in January 2017, has approximately 20 years of experience in the energy services industry and has been involved in nearly 100 M&A transactions throughout his career, which began with Accenture in Houston, TX.

 According to court documents, GIFI is currently involved in litigation with Walter Oil & Gas Corporation over the nonpayment of $34.6 million related to the fabrication of a jacket completed in late 2015 and invoiced on March 10, 2016.
 After a recent discussion with GIFI's senior management, it is our belief that GIFI will recover some significant portion of this amount.
 A hearing has been scheduled for January 2018, according to court filings.